scribe-public/sample-policies/readme.md

 * ignore: the list of the rule IDs to ignore
 * maxAllowed: the maximum number of violations allowed

-These values can be changed in the `config` section in the [generic-sarif.rego](policies/sarif/generic-sarif.rego) file.
+These values can be changed in the `input.rego.args` section in the [generic-sarif.yaml](policies/sarif/generic-sarif.yaml) file.

 Create a trivy sarif report of the vulnerabilities of an image: